iominh/minhongrails.github.io/_posts/2013-06-23-highlightjs-vs-syntaxhighlighter.md

 <div class="mSpotlight">Syntax Highlighter is noticeably slower</div>

+For whatever reason, despite my best efforts, Syntax Highlighter always seems to take a moment after loading the page before it applies styling, which means that a user will briefly see the unhighlighted code.
+I noticed this both in official examples as well as other sites.

-I tried organizing my JS code so that it would be the first JavaScript invoked but for whatever reason, whenever loading the page I would first briefly see the unhighlighted code before it was highlighted.
-Highlight.js, however, worked great out of the box and I didn't see this issue.
+Highlight.js, however, worked out of the box and I didn't notice anything similar.

-<div class="mSpotlight">The Solarized theme is brilliant</div>
+<div class="mSpotlight">Highlight.js' Solarized theme is brilliant</div>

 <pre>
 <code class="ruby">class Float